MicrosoftDocs/azure-docs/articles/networking/edge-zones-overview.md

 # About Azure Edge Zones - Preview

 Azure Edge Zones is a family of offerings from Microsoft Azure that enables data processing close to the user.
-You can deploy VMs, containers, and other select Azure services into Edge Zones to address the low latency and high throughput requirements of applications.
+You can deploy VMs, containers, and other Azure services into edge zones to address the low latency and high throughput requirements of applications.

 Typical use case scenarios for Edge Zones include:

-- Real-time command and control in robotics
+- Real-time command and control in robotics.
-- Real-time analytics and inferencing with Artificial Intelligence and Machine Learning
+- Real-time analytics and inferencing with artificial intelligence and machine learning.
-- Machine Vision
+- Machine vision.
-- Remote rendering for mixed reality and VDI scenarios
+- Remote rendering for mixed reality and VDI scenarios.
-- Immersive multi-player gaming
+- Immersive multiplayer gaming.
-- Media streaming and content delivery
+- Media streaming and content delivery.
-- Surveillance and security
+- Surveillance and security.

-Azure Edge Zones come in three discrete offerings:
+There are three types of Azure edge zones:

 - Azure Edge Zones
 - Azure Edge Zones with Carrier